dhaval201279/dhaval-shah.com/content/post/2025-11-27-azure-adf-monitoring.md

 [![Use Case](https://www.dhaval-shah.com/images/wp-content/uploads/2025/11/azure-adf-pipeline-architecture.png)](https://www.dhaval-shah.com/images/wp-content/uploads/2025/11/azure-adf-pipeline-architecture.png)

-We're tackling a classic real-world problem: **Data Sprawl**.
+We're tackling a classic real-world problem: <u>**Data Sprawl**</u>

 Here is what we need to accomplish:
 - We have critical business data living in two different neighborhoods
-- Standardized data sitting in a bunch of CSV files inside our cloud storage bucket (Azure Blob Storage)
+- Standardized data sitting in a bunch of CSV files inside our cloud storage bucket i.e. [Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/)
-- Semi-structured data stored in our database (Azure Cosmos DB).
+- Semi-structured data stored in [Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/) .

 We need to build a pipeline that goes out, collects all those pieces, then performs some necessary calculations and clean-up (transform/aggregate).
 The end goal is to create one single, easy-to-read CSV file and deliver it straight to another dedicated folder in our Azure Blob Storage.